Stephen Ireland: Exile

 Speculation abounded that Ireland might make himself available for a call-up to the national squad to face Georgia on 11 February 2009.
 However, when the squad was announced on 19 January, the player's name did not feature, and Liam Brady took the opportunity to explain to the press that he and Giovanni Trapattoni had previously come to an agreement with the player whereby he would inform them when he felt like playing again, and that so far no contact had been made from the player's end.

-On 19 February 2009, it was reported that Ireland had intimated to Manchester City teammate Shay Given that he would like to represent the Republic of Ireland at the 2010 FIFA World Cup in South Africa and that a return to the international fold was imminent.
+On 19 February 2009, it was reported that Ireland had indicated to Manchester City teammate Shay Given that he would like to represent the Republic of Ireland at the 2010 FIFA World Cup in South Africa and that a return to the international fold was imminent.
 When the Irish squad to face Bulgaria on 28 March and Italy on 1 April was announced, his name was once again omitted.
 Trapattoni said at the accompanying press conference that he himself did not believe Ireland would return, stating that when he had met with the player months previously he had appeared withdrawn and reluctant to look the Republic of Ireland manager in the eye.

 In May 2009, Ireland said that he would probably not return to the national team: "I always say 'never say never' because it's hard not to, but I don't think I'll ever go back."
 In August 2010, he restated that he would not return: "I watch Ireland matches like anyone else might do at this stage, but I don't feel a part of it at all.
 It doesn't make me feel like I should go back and play again.
 That question is gone for me and the answer won't change my mind."

 On 30 March 2012, Ireland suggested that he would be willing to return to international football after Euro 2012.
 In May 2014, after Republic of Ireland manager Martin O'Neill made several attempts to contact him, Ireland's agent got in touch with the FAI to say that he would not be available for upcoming friendly matches.

 In an interview in 2019, the player explained that the reason he never returned to play for the Republic of Ireland was to look after his children.